Student technology policy

 SCAD utilizes this technology policy to inform students that unprotected wireless access points established using the SCAD-provided hardwired network are prohibited.
 If unprotected wireless access points are detected, the originating IP address will be suspended without notification.
 Connectivity may be re-established at the discretion of IT.
 Any device attached to the network must be configured as a DHCP client.
 The use of static addressing or configuring services that provide addresses in place of those assigned by SCAD is prohibited.
 Students may not disconnect SCAD hardware from the SCAD network for any reason.
 Authorized users may not run or otherwise configure software or hardware that allows access to unauthorized users.
 This includes, but is not limited to, the creation of unsecured wireless networks, replication of services through third-party devices, such as routers, NAT devices and proxy servers, and the establishment of VPN services.
 Any placement of a device designed to extend the network must be configured to allow only the authorized user and must not be open to the public or to anyone other than the authorized user.
 Users are solely responsible for their connection and all traffic generated and received by that connection.
 Violations of this technology policy may result in the loss of user access privileges.

-Email IT or call 912.525.4567 with questions or concerns about whether a specific use of the network is authorized.
+Email IT at email@example.com or call 912.525.4567 with questions or concerns about whether a specific use of the network is authorized.

 In compliance with the Department of Education's Higher Education Opportunity Act, SCAD utilizes this technology policy to inform students that unauthorized distribution of copyrighted material, including peer-to-peer file sharing, may result in internal disciplinary adjudication, civil or criminal liabilities.
 Peer-to-peer file sharing allows users to make files available to others for download and use.
 Copyright infringement may occur through the practice of copying and distributing protected work without the permission of the owner.
 This material includes any software belonging to the user or software located on the SCAD system.
 Any instances of peer-to-peer file sharing found on SCAD's network will be terminated immediately.
 SCAD will report any student offenders to the Dean of Students.
 Any internal action taken by SCAD does a not shield a student, faculty or staff member from potential liability claims from third parties.